air01a/easyastroweb/README.md

 EasyAstro is a full-featured web application for automating deep-sky astrophotography.
 It combines a **React** frontend and a **Python FastAPI** backend to orchestrate the entire process: from site and equipment management to automated capture and live stacking.

-Initially, the live stacking was self made in python, but for short exposure, the time to stack is too big, so I now rely on siril.
-I discovered that there is a lot of bugs with pysiril and lot of change, so I'll develop my own fit stacker in c++.
+Initially, I developped a fits stacker in python, but it was too slow if used with short exposures, so I switched to siril.
+But there is a lot of bugs with siril, and the python client (pysiril) is not stable.
+And, with siril, it was quite hard to find if the stacking was ok or not, has the client always return False.
+So I made a new stacker, using multi process for improving the speed.
+It always try to stack the last available image, it is slow but ok for live stacking.

 This projects works, but there is still a lot of things to do before releasing the v1...
+It works very well with the simulator, but I now have to try it in the real world :)

 Work in progress